jsphweid/harmondex/README.md

 Fixing the number of BS chords being created.
 Initially, any time a note on/off event happened, it triggered a new chord to be saved.
 This created roughly 261,397,621 per 180k files.
 43 chunks files about 70MB each.

+After the change, we were able to cut out 30% of the chords and chunk files